eriktim/elm-protocol-buffers/README.md

 XML, GraphQL and the one this package provides: **Protocol Buffers**.

 Where Elm spoils us with an excellent type system, we lose this safety at the boundaries of our application, e.g. when talking to servers.
-ProtoBuf forces you to specify the interchange format explicity up front, making it **type-safe**.
+Protobuf forces you to specify the interchange format explicity up front, making it **type-safe**.
 It also: